Advancing by returning with evolved understanding

 upright uptight mother to daughter: “Don’t play in the dirt!”

-roots mama to daughter playing in dirt: “Let’s make mud pies, decorate them by sowing seeds in round and heart shapes and watch them blossom into circles and valentines!”
+roots mama to daughter playing in dirt: “Let’s make mud pies, decorate them by sowing seeds in round and heart shapes and watch them blossom into circles and hearts!”

 efo yanrin (Yoruba, Nigeria) modern English name: wild lettuce or forest lettuce